Using the Numba Rewrite Pass for Fun and Optimization

 The array expression rewriter, and most of its support functionality,

 lowering array expressions,

 optimization process is as follows:

-RewriteArrayExprs.match(): The rewrite pass looks for two or more array operations that form an array expression.
+RewriteArrayExprs.match(): The rewrite pass looks for one or more array operations that form an array expression.

 RewriteArrayExprs.apply(): Once an array expression is found, the rewriter replaces the individual array operations with a new kind of IR expression, the